 VI.
-FILING THE BE-11
+FILING THE BE-10

-- A. Due date A fully completed and certified BE-11 report comprising Form BE-11A and Forms BE-11B, BE-11C or BE-11D (as required) is due to be filed with BEA by May 31, 2017 - B. Extensions For the timely dissemination of the survey results, it is important that your report be filed by the due date.
-However, a written request for an extension will be considered provided it is received no later than the original due date of the report and enumerates substantive reasons necessitating the extension.
-BEA will provide a written response to such requests. - C. Assistance For assistance, telephone (301) 278-9418 or e-mail BEA at be10/11@bea.gov. - D. Retention of copies Each U.S. Reporter must retain a copy of its report to facilitate resolution of problems.
-These copies should be retained by the U.S. Reporter for at least 3 years after the report's original due date. - E. Electronic filing option (eFile) Forms that can be transmitted to BEA electronically will be available on the BEA Web site: www.bea.gov/efile.
+- A. Due date A fully completed and certified BE-10 report comprising Form BE-10A, and Form(s) BE-10B, BE-10C, or BE-10D is due to BEA no later than May 29, 2020 for U.S. Reporters required to file fewer than 50 forms, and June 30, 2020 for U.S. Reporters required to file 50 or more forms. - B. Extensions BEA hopes that by providing an extra month to file for U.S. Reporters submitting more than 50 forms, requests for extensions will not be necessary.
+Delays in filing affect BEA's tight schedule for processing the benchmark survey.
+Nevertheless, reasonable requests for an extension of the filing deadline will be considered.
+Extension requests must be received by BEA no later than the original due date of the report and enumerate substantive reasons necessitating the extension.
+BEA will provide a written response to such requests. - C. Assistance For assistance, telephone (301) 278-9418 or e-mail BEA at be10/11@bea.gov.

+NOTE: BEA uses a Secure Messaging System to correspond with you via encrypted message to discuss questions relating to this form.
+We may use your e-mail address for survey-related announcements and to inform you about secure messages.
+When communicating with BEA by e-mail, please do not include any confidential business or personal information.
+This includes your Social Security Number which should never be provided to BEA via any method of transmission.

+D. Retention of copies - Each U.S. Reporter must retain a copy of its report to facilitate resolution of problems.
+These copies should be retained by the U.S. Reporter for at least 3 years after the report's original due date.

+- E. Electronic filing option (eFile) Forms that can be transmitted to BEA electronically will be available on the BEA Web site: www.bea.gov/efile.
 If you eFile, please do not submit paper reports. - F. Where to send the report Send reports filed by mail through the U.S. Postal Service to: